Intangible Cultural Heritage of the Philippines

-As part of the objective of the 2003 Convention, the National Commission for Culture and the Arts through the Intangible Cultural Heritage unit and in partnership with ICHCAP, published the Pinagmulan: Enumeration from the Philippine Inventory of Intangible Cultural Heritage in 2012.
+As part of the objective of the Convention, the government of President Noynoy Aquino through the National Commission for Culture and the Arts' Intangible Cultural Heritage unit and in partnership with ICHCAP, published the Pinagmulan: Enumeration from the Philippine Inventory of Intangible Cultural Heritage in 2012.
 The publication contains an initial inventory of 335 ICH elements with elaborate discussions on 109 ICH elements.
+This initiative-based publication became the official basis for the government's intangible heritage programs and nominations to UNESCO.
 The elements listed are the first batch of continuous updating process initiated by the government, UNESCO, and other stakeholders.
 In 2014, the Pinagmulan was a finalist under the category of the Elfren S. Cruz Prize for Best Book in the Social Sciences in the National Book Awards organized by the National Book Development Board.
 The Philippine inventory is currently being updated as a measure to safeguard more intangible cultural heritage elements in the country.
 The updating began in 2013 and results may be released in 5–10 years after the scientific process finishes the second batch of element documentations.
 According to UNESCO, it is not expected by a country or state party to have a completed inventory.
 On the contrary, the development and updating of inventories is an ongoing process that can never be finished.

 Between 2015 and 2017, UNESCO's Intangible Cultural Heritage Courier of Asia and the Pacific featured the darangen epic chant, punnuk tugging ritual, and at least three kinds of traditional healing practices in the Philippines, including the manghihilot and albularyo healing practices and belief of buhay na tubig (living water) of the Tagalog people of 20th century Quezon city, the baglan and mandadawak healing practices and stone beliefs of the Itneg people in Abra, and the mantatawak healing practices of the Tagalog people of Marinduque.